Azure/autorest.csharp/docs/mgmt/readme.md

 }
 ```

-The generated code will have a resource `DatabaseAccountResource`, `DatabaseAccountCollection`, and `DatabaseAccountData`.
+The generated code has a resource `DatabaseAccountResource`, `DatabaseAccountCollection`, and `DatabaseAccountData`.
 And if you want to assign another schema in these request as a resource data, you could add this configuration:
 ```yaml
 request-path-to-resource-data:
   /subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.DocumentDB/databaseAccounts/{accountName}: DatabaseAccountCreateUpdateParameters
 ```

-As a result, the resource will name after the new resource data, and now you will have `DatabaseAccountCreateUpdateParametersResource`, `DatabaseAccountCreateUpdateParametersCollection`, and `DatabaseAccountCreateUpdateParametersData`.
+As a result, the resource now names after the new resource data, and now you should have `DatabaseAccountCreateUpdateParametersResource`, `DatabaseAccountCreateUpdateParametersCollection`, and `DatabaseAccountCreateUpdateParametersData`.

 </details>